remnrem/luna-doc/docs/ref/freezes.md

 value: (695 element vector)
 ```

-The is not directly manipulated, but rather may be passed to other Luna commands, e.g. `TLOCK`.
+This is not directly manipulated, but rather may be passed to other Luna commands, e.g. `TLOCK`.

 !!! info "Preserving the cache"